Automated Repair of Resource Leaks in Android Applications: Experimental Evaluation

-\fakepar{Comparison with Relda2.} \autoref{tab:relda2} compares the leak detection capabilities of \toolname and Relda2 on the 17 apps used in the latter's experiments with non-aliasing resources.
-Relda2 detects more leaks than \toolname, but \toolname's precision (90\% $= 70/78$) is much higher than Relda2's (54\% $= 46/81$).
+\fakepar{Comparison with Relda2.} \autoref{tab:relda2} compares the leak detection capabilities of \toolname and Relda2 on the 17 apps used in the latter's experiments~\cite{Relda2TSE16}--- which only target non-aliasing resources.
+Relda2 reports more leaks than \toolname, but \toolname's precision (90\% $= 70/78$) is much higher than Relda2's (54\% $= 46/81$), and hence \toolname reports several more \emph{true} leaks (70 vs.\ 46).
 The difference between the two tools varies considerably with the app.
 On 4 apps (Andless, PicsArt, Vplayer, and Yelp) both tools detect the same number of leaks with the same (high) precision; even though we cannot verify this conjecture, it is quite possible that exactly the same leaks are detected by both tools in these cases.
 On 2 apps (Impeller and CheckCheck), neither tool is strictly better: when \toolname outperforms Relda2 in number of confirmed detected leaks (app Impeller) it also achieves a lower precision; when \toolname outperforms Relda2 in precision (app CheckCheck) it also finds one less correct leak.
 On the remaining 11 apps (Apollo, Jane, MiguMusic, QRScab, Runnerup, Shopsavvy, SimSimi, SuperTorch, TigerMap, Utorch, and WeatherPro) \toolname is at least as good as Relda2 in both number of confirmed detected leaks and precision, and strictly better in detected leaks, precision, or both.
 We cannot directly compare \toolname's and Relda2's running times, since we could not run them on the same hardware, but we notice that the running times reported in \cite{Relda2TSE16} are in the ballpark of \toolname's.
-In all, \toolname's leak detection capabilities often outperforms Relda2's on the non-aliasing resources that we currently focus on.\footnote{Relda2's experiments include some targeting aliasing resources.
-Even though \toolname could also analyze these resources, it would incur a high number of false positives (around 11\%).
-Relda2 fares a bit better, but its precision is still low (around 18\%~\cite{Relda2TSE16}) for these aliasing resources. }
+In all, \toolname's leak detection capabilities often outperforms Relda2's on the non-aliasing resources that we currently focus on.